Prof David Frame

 Phone: 04 463 6790

 Location: Room 127, Cotton and Laby Gate 7 Kelburn Pde, Kelburn Campus

 PhD in Physics; Bachelor’s degree in Philosophy and Physics from the University of Canterbury, in New Zealand

 Publications from 2005 - Now

-Dave Frame is an interdisciplinary scientist with a background in physics, philosophy, economics, and policy.
+Dave Frame has a background in physics, philosophy and policy.
 He has substantial research experience in climate modelling and has published in the world’s leading scientific journals as well as the specialist climate literature.
-Dave also has real world policy experience in a core government policy agency, having worked in the New Zealand Treasury’s Policy Coordination and Development group prior to moving to Britain where he held a visiting lectureship in the Department of Physics at Oxford and was College Lecturer in Geography at Jesus College.
-Prior to joining the Smith School as a Visiting Fellow, Dave was James Martin Fellow in the Environmental Change Institute, having previously worked in the Climate Dynamics Group in the Department of Physics as coordinator of the highly successful climateprediction.net project.
+Dave also has real world policy experience in a core government policy agency, having worked in the New Zealand Treasury’s Policy Coordination and Development group.
+Prior to joining the CCRI as Director and Professor of Climate Change, Dave was Senior Research fellow at the Smith School of Enterprise and the Environment at the University of Oxford, where he was also Hugh price Fellow in Geography at Jesus College.
+Before these roles Dave worked as James Martin Fellow in the Environmental Change Institute, and in the Climate Dynamics Group in the Department of Physics as coordinator of the highly successful climateprediction.net project.